Veterans Memorial Coliseum (Portland, Oregon): Other occupants

 The original Portland Timbers of the NASL played indoor soccer at the coliseum from 1979 to 1982.
 The Portland Power of the American Basketball League played in the Coliseum from 1996 to 1998.
 It hosted the OSAA 4A Men's State Basketball Tournament in March 1966 – 2003 and the March 2005 Big Sky Conference Basketball Tournament.
 The Memorial Coliseum hosts the Oregon High School Hockey League; local high school ice hockey teams play a few games each season and it also hosts some other events such as conventions, touring shows, and high school graduations.
-The Memorial Coliseum also hosts the OSAA High School Dance and Drill team State Championships every year in March.
+The Memorial Coliseum also has hosted the OSAA High School Dance and Drill team State Championships.
+It has also hosted the FIRST Robotics Competition Pacific Northwest district championship event every other year, most recently in 2024.

 Major events

 The Memorial Coliseum was designed with large doors at both ends to accommodate the floats of the Portland Rose Festival's Grand Floral Parade.
-The 4.2 mi parade begins at the Memorial Coliseum, where paying guests watch the parade cross the Coliseum's floor from reserved seats inside and from bleachers outside.
+The 4.2 mi parade traditionally has begun at the Memorial Coliseum, where paying guests watch the parade cross the Coliseum's floor from reserved seats inside and from bleachers outside.
+In 2025, the parade did not utilize the building.
 The Rose Festival Queen's coronation has also been held in the facility since 1961.